On affine rigidity: Affine Rigidity in R d

 \section{Affine Rigidity in \textalt{$\RR^d$}{R\textasciicircum d}}

 We now move on the main focus of this work, affine rigidity, as defined in the previous section.
-Though the definitions start from a different point of view, this notion of affine rigidity is identical to the one defined by Zha and Zhang~\cite{ZZ09} and the concept is also informally mentioned by Brand~\cite{brand2004subspaces}.
+Though the definitions start from a different point of view, this notion of affine rigidity is, in fact, identical to the one defined by Zha and Zhang~\cite{ZZ09} and the concept is also informally mentioned by Brand~\cite{brand2004subspaces}.
 Additionally, Theorem~\ref{thm:ranktest} below is essentially equivalent to~\cite[Theorem 5.2]{ZZ09}.

 Our contribution here, described by the corollaries, is showing how affine rigidity fits in to the general scheme of rigidity problems.